 Does Arkansas cap late fees?

-There is no fixed dollar amount or percentage ceiling written into Arkansas law for residential late fees.
+No. There is no dollar amount or percentage ceiling in Arkansas law for residential late fees.
 Because there is no statutory cap, the practical limits come from two places:

 Is a grace period required?

-• Many Arkansas leases voluntarily include a short grace period (often 3 to 5 days), but that is a contract choice, not a legal mandate.
+Many Arkansas leases voluntarily include a short grace period, but that is a contract choice, not a legal mandate.

 Does the fee have to be in the lease?

 Yes, as a practical matter.
-Because there is no statute creating a default late fee, the landlord's right to charge one comes from the lease.
+Because no statute creates a default late fee, the landlord's right to charge one comes from the lease.
 If the late fee, its amount, and when it applies are not spelled out in writing, the landlord has a weak basis to collect it.

 Watch for these lease details: